 Do I Still Pay My Premium?

 A common question is do you still pay a premium for your disability policy if you are receiving benefits.
-In most cases, no. The majority of policies do not make you continue to pay premiums but check your policy just to be sure, so you don’t get surprised with a bill.
+In most cases, no. The majority of policies do not make you continue to pay premiums.
+However, you should check your policy just to be sure so you don’t get surprised with a bill.

 How Long Will I Receive Benefits?

 Many questions need answers when you are dealing with disability benefits and insurance companies.
-If you are not getting the answers you need, or if you’d like to speak to an experienced Pensacola Long-Term Disability Insurance Attorney, contact us at (888) 321-8131 to schedule a consultation.
-Although based in Florida, the Ortiz Law Firm represents claimants across the United States.
-We can help you evaluate your claim to determine if you will be able to access Long-Term Disability Benefits and how to move forward with the process.
+If you are not getting the answers you need, or if you’d like to speak to an experienced national long-term disability insurance attorney, call us at (888) 321-8131 or contact us online to schedule a consultation.
+Although based in Florida, we represent claimants anywhere in the United States.
+We can help you evaluate your claim to determine if you will be able to access long-term disability benefits and how to move forward with the process.